bhargav-yarlagadda/drawing-board/README.md

 ## Overview

 This project is a Canvas Drawing Application built with React.
 It allows users to draw on a canvas using customizable brush colors and strokes.
-The application can send the drawn image to an API for processing and display the result.

 ## Features

 - Draw on a canvas with adjustable brush color and stroke width.
 - Use an eraser to clear parts of the drawing.
-- Send the drawing to an API and display the result.
 - Reset the canvas to start a new drawing.

 ## Installation